Mr. Niebla: Asistencia Asesoría y Administración (2007–2008)

-After working for CMLL for over a decade, Mr. Niebla left CMLL to work for their main rival Asistencia Asesoría y Administración (AAA) in later 2007.
-Niebla made his debut as one of Los Vipers, a long-existing faction of villains (known as Rudos in Lucha Libre), and soon began challenging Los Vipers' leader Abismo Negro for the leadership role.
-In early 2008 the storyline saw the two physically fight over the leadership in matches where the job was on the line.
-Each time Abismo Negro won, AAA head booker Joaquín Roldan announced that the decision and Negro, the winner, did not lead Los Vipers.
-After the second match the rest of Los Vipers turned on Abismo Negro and ejected him from the group.
-The storyline was supposed to end in a Luchas de apuestas match between Niebla and Negro at Triplemanía XVI.
-Later on, the match was changed to a multi-man steel cage match including all of Los Vipers (Mr. Niebla, Black Abyss, Psicosis II and Histeria) and Abismo Negro with the last person in the cage being forced to unmask.
-A few days before the match, it was cancelled, as AAA announced that Abismo Negro had sustained a neck injury.
-On the night of Triplemanía XVI Mr. Niebla quit AAA, opting to return to CMLL instead.
-Mr. Niebla subsequently stated he left AAA, because a major mask vs. mask match he was promised fell through when Abismo Negro was unable to work the Triplemanía match and that he came back to CMLL looking to make his mark unmasking a "big name" such as Místico or Dr. Wagner Jr. He also apologized to AAA if they were unhappy with the method he used, but he believed he handled everything in a professional manner and that he was upfront about his ambitions for a "big name" mask-versus-mask match.
+In late 2007, Mr. Niebla left CMLL and debuted for their main rival, Asistencia Asesoría y Administración (AAA), as a member of the rudo ("bad guy") faction Los Vipers.
+By early 2008, he began challenging Los Vipers leader Abismo Negro in a series of matches over the leadership.
+Each time Negro won, however, AAA head booker Joaquín Roldan announced that he did not lead Los Vipers; the rest of the group turned on and ejected him from the group after the second match.
+The storyline, planned to end in a Lucha de Apuestas between Mr. Niebla and Negro at Triplemanía XVI, was changed to a multi-man steel cage match including Negro and all of Los Vipers (Mr. Niebla, Black Abyss, Histeria and Psicosis II), with the last person in the cage being forced to unmask.
+A few days prior, the match was cancelled after Negro sustained a neck injury.
+On the night of Triplemanía, Mr. Niebla quit AAA, opting to return to CMLL since Negro's injury caused a major mask vs. mask match he was promised to fall through, and that he came back to CMLL looking to make his mark unmasking a "big name" like Dr. Wagner Jr. or Místico.
+He also apologized to AAA if they were unhappy with the method he used, but he believed he handled everything in a professional manner and that he was upfront about his ambitions for a "big name" mask vs. mask match.